Member AUM

 Engagement Overview

-Companies in this engagement have exposure to animal protein supply chains, leaving them susceptible to operational, financial, and regulatory risks.
-Their combined market influence can improve sustainable sourcing practices and drive healthier and more sustainable consumer habits.
-While companies have made progress in offering alternative protein sources1, they are failing to align this with their climate and health strategy.
+Companies in the engagement attribute, on average, 26% of Scope 3 emissions to animal protein supply chains.
+Their combined market influence can improve sourcing practices and drive healthier and more sustainable consumption habits.
+While companies have made progress in offering alternative protein sources, they are failing to align this with their climate and health strategies.
 Companies will benefit from quantifying the climate mitigation potential of protein diversification, setting informed protein diversification targets, and integrating these targets into their climate transition plans.
-They will also benefit from a clear evidence-based marketing strategy to drive demand for alternative protein products in support of a shift to a healthier and more sustainable diet.
+Companies could also leverage a clear, evidence-based marketing strategies to drive demand for diverse protein sources in support of a shift to healthier, more sustainable diets.

 Protein Diversification